 See Les Miserables in London, with 2021 theatre tickets to the world’s longest running musical, seen in 42 different countries and by over 70 million people.
 Experience the magic of “Les Miserables” in a newly opened production at Sondheim Theatre.
 Live the story of Jean Valjean, a French peasant who searches for redemption having served 19 years in prison for stealing a loaf a bread.
 Featuring songs including ‘I Dreamed A Dream’, ‘Bring Him Home’, ‘One Day More’ and ‘On My Own’.

-Les Miserables is on show in London almost every day except Sunday in 2021.
+Les Miserables is reopening in London from 25 September 2021.
 Theatre tickets go on sale well in advance.

 Les Miserables London Theatre